InspiryThemes/realhomes-docs/docs/wp-bakery-visual-composer.md

 ![RealHomes Documentation](images/included-plugins/vc-backend-editor.png)

-Click on "**Backend Editor**" Button in visual composer toolbar, and you will have the visual composer page builder layout ready for use as displayed in screen shot below.
+Click on "**Backend Editor**" Button in visual composer toolbar, and you will have the visual composer page builder layout ready for use as displayed in screenshot below.

 ![RealHomes Documentation](images/included-plugins/vc-5.png)